Are probiotics for Autism worth the money?

 A healthy gut microbiome can help keep our brains functioning properly.
 It not only helps us absorb nutrients better, that supports brain health, a healthy gut can reduce toxins entering the body.
 Leaky gut is a condition allowing particles to pass into the bloodstream that shouldn't.
 Scientists that study this phenomenon often find that people with a leaky gut often also have a leaky brain barrier.

 A leaky brain barrier can result in unwanted particles entering the brain, resulting in inflammation and reduced function.
 This could be a significant factor in Autistic children, who often show increased brain inflammation.
-This brain inflammation could be a significant factor in symptoms such as repetitive behaviour, altered social behaviours and attention issues, which are some core symptoms of ASD.
+Inflammation in the brain may cause repetitive behavior, changes in social behavior, and attention problems, which are common features associated with autism spectrum disorder (ASD).
 Heal a leaky gut and you'll heal a leaky brain.

 Link to ION at the iHerb Store.

 Although it's likely that your child with ASD has a less diverse range of gut microbes, remember, a tablet can't do all the work.
-Using probiotics is just one of the ways health can be improved in combination with a healthy diet and lifestyle that includes prebiotic foods (dietary fibre).
+Taking probiotics alone isn't enough to improve our health.
+Along with a nutritious diet and a healthy lifestyle, we should consume prebiotic foods that contain dietary fibre.
 I also recommend you consider adding probiotic foods such as Kefir and Sauerkraut.
 These foods are a healthy and cost-effective way to introduce beneficial bacterium.

 For more information about gut health and strategies to heal your child with Autism, please check out our other blog posts.
 You'll find links below.